Wreckage of WWII bomber 'Heaven Can Wait' found, recovery mission a success

 "I remember the phone call that my mother had that he had been killed," she told KVUE.
 "From that point on, there was very little conversation about it.
 It was so painful that that generation could not handle a discussion."

 On Memorial Day 2013, Sandy Althaus' son, Scott Althaus, began the difficult task of finding the location of the plane.
-Scott Althaus, who is an academic researcher for the University of Illinois, spent hours researching whatever information he could find about the plane.
+Scott Althaus, who is an academic researcher for the University of Illinois, spent hours researching whatever information he could find about "Heaven Can Wait."

 Scott Althaus made contact with a group now known as Project Recover, who had the ability to travel to the crash site and search for the wreckage.
 In 2017, group members found it.